Nicholas Boyle

 Nicholas Boyle FBA (born 18 June 1946) is an English literary critic.
 He is the emeritus Schröder Professor of German at the University of Cambridge and a fellow of Magdalene College, Cambridge.
-He has written widely on German literature, intellectual history and religion and is known particularly for his award-winning extensive biography of Goethe (of which two of a projected three volumes have been published).
+He has written widely on German literature, intellectual history and religion and is known particularly for his award-winning extensive biography of Goethe (of which three of a projected four volumes have been published).
 Boyle became a fellow of the British Academy in 2000.

 Life and work

 Boyle was educated at King's School, Worcester, and Magdalene College, Cambridge, where he was awarded BA and PhD degrees.
 He was a research fellow at Magdalene from 1968 to 1972, before becoming respectively an assistant lecturer, lecturer, and reader in German at the University of Cambridge between 1972 and 2000.
 He was head of the German department at Cambridge between 1996 and 2001.

-Boyle's biography of Goethe currently runs to two volumes and he is writing the third.
+Boyle's biography of Goethe currently runs to three volumes and he is writing the fourth.
 George Steiner has called him a 'critic of vivacious perspicacity' and compares the scope of his work to "Lord Bullock's double portraits of Hitler and Stalin, Richard Holmes's Coleridge, David Cairns's Berlioz, Michael Holroyd's Shaw, Richardson's Picasso", whilst The New York Times Book Review describes his biography as a 'remarkable achievement', adding that 'there is nothing comparable to this study in any language'.
 The biography has been translated into German by Holger Fliessbach.
 The Goethe Institut awarded Boyle their Goethe Medal in 2000.
 The second volume was shortlisted for the British Academy Book Prize in 2001.

 He lives in Cambridge with his wife and four children.